The AP Spanish Exam 2023: Your Complete Starter Guide

-Luckily, studying for the exam and knowing what to expect can take the edge off the nerves and ensure you do your best.
+Studying for the AP Spanish exam and knowing what to expect can take the edge off the nerves and help you do your best.
 There are also plenty of great resources to help you practice for the exam.

 Here’s everything you need to know about what’s included in the AP Spanish Language and Culture exam.